 Eco-Friendly Holiday Homes

 Some green improvements will certainly help you win new guests, as well as increasing loyalty from existing customers.
-For period properties, introducing energy-efficient changes can help attract more year-round bookings, making your property more appealing over the winter, and will encourage those all-important low season visits.
+Some guests can think that period properties are cold in the winter months therefore, introducing energy-efficient changes can help make your property more appealing over the winter months, encouraging those all-important low season visits and attracting more year-round bookings.
 A few simple green upgrades can give your holiday home real distinction, helping you stand out from the crowd.
 Reinvesting the savings can, in turn, increase the rates you can charge.

-Other improvements that guests won’t necessarily see are draught proofing and insulation, which will make a huge difference in how comfortable your property is for guests, as well as saving on energy bills.
-A couple of quick fixes include applying draught excluding tape to external doors and your letterbox, making sure radiators are not covered up by furniture, so there is lots of space for heat to circulate.
-Rugs on wooden or stone floors provide a warm and cosy feel, as well as stopping draughts, and thermally-lined curtains not only keep heat inside but make for darker rooms which are ideal for a good night’s sleep.
+Whilst guests won’t necessarily see improvements to draught proofing and loft insulation, these improvements can make a huge difference in how warm and cosy your property is for guests, as well as saving you money on energy bills.
+A couple of quick fixes include applying draught excluding tape to external doors and your letterbox, installing radiator foil between the radiators and walls and making sure radiators are not covered up by furniture, so that the heat can circulate the room more easily.
+Think about the textures throughout the home.
+Layering rugs on wooden or stone floors provides a warm and cosy feel, as well as stopping draughts, cushions and throws on sofas and beds ooze comfort and warmth whilst thermally-lined curtains not only keep heat inside but make for darker rooms which are ideal for a good night’s sleep.

 Eco-Friendly Design